-According to our results from the PCR screening, that was based in the microsatellite loci on Phoenix theophrasti populations, no genetic variation was visually detected.
-One remarkable feature was that we manage to detect genetic variation between the Phoenix theophrasti and Phoenix dactylifera samples.
+According to our results from the PCR screening that was based in the microsatellite loci on Phoenix theophrasti populations no genetic variation was visually detected, thus the samples had the same size.
+One remarkable feature was that we manage to detect genetic variation between the fresh and the seed samples of Phoenix theophrasti samples with the sample of Phoenix dactylifera.